panushri25/emrQA/README.md

 ```

 Opening a public issue, might go against the i2b2 license agreement.
 So it is important you mail me the bug.
 Thank you for understanding.
 I will try my best to reply at the earliest.

+## Current works using emrQA

+For a full and updated list please refer to the entire list published [here][citation-list].

+- [Improved Pretraining for Domain-specific Contextual Embedding Models][pretraining]
+- [Calibrating Structured Output Predictors for Natural Language Processing][calibration]
+- [Annotating and Characterizing Clinical Sentences with Explicit Why-QA Cues][why-qa]
+- [Entity-Enriched Neural Models for Clinical Question Answering][entity]
+- [Clinical Reading Comprehension: A Thorough Analysis of the emrQA Dataset][crc] - We have some concerns regarding this work (bias in the emrQA dataset used) and we would like to convey this to the authors through a letter posted [here]

 [entity]: https://arxiv.org/abs/2005.06587
 [why-qa]: https://www.aclweb.org/anthology/W19-1913.pdf